-Nucleosomes are organized into a 30 nm fiber.
-The exact arrangement of nucleosomes in the 30 nm fiber is unclear; possibilities are a higher order helix (called a solenoid) or a zigzag arrangement.
+Nucleosomes are organized into a 30 nm fiber, possibly by forming a higher order helix called a solenoid.
 The overall packing ratio is about 40.

 Radial loops

 The 30 nm fiber is attached to a central protein scaffold in each chromosome in a series of radial loops.